DizkoDan/cyberjunx-chirpy-test/_posts/2008-12-09-chilling-out-for-the-rest-of-t.md

 ---
 id: 613
-title: 'Chilling out for the rest of t...'
+title: 'Chilling out for the rest of t'
 date: '2008-12-09T13:44:15-04:00'
 author: DizkoDan
 layout: post